 Not to mention that you don't even have to own your own bike to cycle.
 Bike sharing in Toronto is very well developed and there are stations all around the city.
 Bike Share just added 120 new stations and a 1,000 new bikes, making it possible for more people to enjoy cycling without the burden of owning and maintaining their own bikes.

-And just recently another bike sharing service emerged.
-Dropbike is similar to Car2Go because it allows you to locate one of their available orange bikes using your smartphone.
+New kid on the block, Dropbike, is similar to Car2Go because it allows you to locate one of their available orange bikes using your smartphone.
 It will first become available around the U of T and Ryerson University and their website advertises rides starting at $1 per hour.
 As for Bike Share, you can choose between a membership at $90 per year, with the following usage fees:

 - 0-30 minutes = no charge